NICK WRIGHT

 At the end of the conversation, I invited each person in the group to reflect for a moment – for as long as they needed – and to write down 3 words that, perhaps, they would choose to underpin their own practice.
 They did this thoughtfully, alone, then each shared with others in the group what they had written.
 This felt so much deeper and more meaningful than simple words on paper could capture or convey.
 It was about integrity, authenticity and congruence: choosing to take a stance.

-What core principles guide the focus and parameters of your own decisions and behaviour?
+What core principles guide the focus and parameters of your decisions and behaviour?
 What stance are you willing to take?

 22 Comments